-Reserve Estimates-- The Company uses estimates to record reserves for certain liabilities, including medical claims, workers' compensation, third-party loss contingencies, liabilities for the completion of real estate sold by the Company, property taxes and loyalty reward programs among other items.
+Reserve Estimates-The Company uses estimates to record reserves for certain liabilities, including medical claims, workers' compensation, third-party loss contingencies, liabilities for the completion of real estate sold by the Company, property taxes and loyalty reward programs among other items.
 The Company estimates the potential costs related to these liabilities that will be incurred and records that amount as a liability in its consolidated financial statements.
-These estimates are reviewed and adjusted as the facts and circumstances related to the liabilities change.
+Additionally, the Company records, as applicable, receivables related to insurance recoveries for loss contingencies if deemed probable of recovery.
+These estimates are reviewed and adjusted as the facts and circumstances change.
 The Company records legal costs related to defending claims as incurred.

 Advertising Costs-- Advertising costs are expensed at the time such advertising commences.
-Advertising expense for the years ended July 31, 2011, 2010 and 2009 was \$20.3 million, \$18.8 million and \$17.9 million, respectively.
-Prepaid advertising costs as of July

-31, 2011 and 2010 was \$0.2 million and \$0.3 million, respectively and is reported within "other current assets" in the Company's Consolidated Balance Sheets.
+Advertising expense for the years ended July 31, 2012, 2011 and 2010 was \$21.2 million, \$20.3 million and \$18.8 million, respectively.
+Prepaid advertising costs as of July 31, 2012 and 2011 was \$0.3 million and \$0.2 million, respectively and are reported within "other current assets" in the Company's Consolidated Balance Sheets.

-Income Taxes-- The Company's provision for income taxes is based on current pre-tax income, changes in deferred tax assets and liabilities and changes in estimates with regard to uncertain tax positions.
+Income Taxes-The Company's provision for income taxes is based on current pre-tax income, changes in deferred tax assets and liabilities and changes in estimates with regard to uncertain tax positions.
 Deferred tax assets and liabilities are recorded for the estimated future tax effects of temporary differences between the tax bases of assets and liabilities and amounts reported in the accompanying Consolidated Balance Sheets and for operating loss and tax credit carryforwards.
 The change in deferred tax assets and liabilities for the period measures the deferred tax provision or benefit for the period.
 Effects of changes in enacted tax laws on deferred tax assets and liabilities are reflected as adjustments to the tax provision or benefit in the period of enactment.
 The Company's deferred tax assets have been reduced by a valuation allowance to the extent it is deemed to be more likely than not that some or all of the deferred tax assets will not be realized.
 The Company recognizes liabilities for uncertain tax positions based on a two-step process.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is "more-likely-than-not" to be sustained, on audit, including resolution of related appeals or litigation processes, if any.
 The second step requires the Company to estimate and measure the tax benefit as the largest amount that is more than 50% likely of being realized upon ultimate settlement (see Note 11, Income Taxes, for more information).